 First Attempt with my HVLP Sprayer

 I started with my first primer coat, and initially it worked well.
 Then it started to sputter and gave an orange peel texture.
 Adjusting it makes the mist so fine it dries almost in the air and the walls feel like sandpaper.
 No matter what adjustments I make to the sprayer and the viscosity of the paint, I just could not get a smooth finish.

 I have concluded that I either need coached on using an HVLP in person or my sprayer is a lemon.
 After 2 hours of messing with it and still not getting a good finish, I decided to pivot and try out using an airless sprayer.
 I first took a little time to re-sand any extremely rough spots from the primer coat.
 Spraying the primer on the trim also made a few spots on the boxes noticeably rough, so I sanded those.
 Everything got a quick wipe down, and then I regrouped and opened up the other sprayer.

 Second Attempt with an Airless Sprayer

-I had previously read up on how to use the airless sprayer study up on it.
+I had previously read up on how to use the airless sprayer to study up on it.
 The set up requires a few more steps than my HVLP did, but overall it wasn’t difficult.
 Initially I had a little mishap spraying the walls with it on the incorrect setting and causing a little mess.
-But that was completely my fault for be flustered and hurrying.
+But that was completely my fault for being flustered and hurrying.